Haipeng-ustc/Haipeng-ustc.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Haipeng Li and I am a Ph.D. student at Stanford University.
 I obtained my M.S. degree in geophysics from the University of Science and Technology of China.
 Before that, I did my B.S. degree in geophysics at the China University of Petroleum (East China) and the University of Tulsa.
-I'm very interested in both exploration geophysics and seismology and try to bridge them together.
-Particularly, I have been fascinated by seismic waveform modeling, imaging, and inversion.
-I have developed my expertise in the following directions:
+My research interests include seismic waveform modeling, imaging, and inversion, and I have developed my expertise in the following directions:

 - **Seismic Wavefield Modeling**
   - Spectral Element Method (SEM)